AnObeseTortoise/Digital-Mortgage-Loan-Pricing-System/Starter_Code/loan_qualifier_app/README.md

 # Project Title
 Qualified Loan Filter App.

-this app allows the user to enter thier information and filter loans they qualify for.
-The user can tehn save the results to thier desired outpath by entering that information.
+This app allows the user to enter thier information and filter loans they qualify for.
+The user can then save the results to thier desired outpath by entering that information.

 ---